springfuse/springfuse.github.com/where-to-start-guide.md

-Once you have scratched the surface and you get the concept, you should watch this video <a target="_new" href="http://www.infoq.com/presentations/johnson-configuring-spring">on configuring Spring</a>.
+Once you have scratched the surface and you get the concept, you should watch this video <a href="http://www.infoq.com/presentations/johnson-configuring-spring">on configuring Spring</a>.
 Do not resign yet, it takes time to digest Spring and to see the light.
 It is normal if you suffer here.